Eric-Zzz/eric-code-test/Notes-Thinking.md

 ### For Back-end
 1. Init koa project
 2. Apply for twitter api key
-3. Create API for frontend to get data, using RESTful API style
+3. Create API for frontend to get data
 4. Validate data collect from the third party
 5. Add middleware to create log files